pjtunstall/mad/README.md

   - Move timeout from "plant normal bomb" on client to server `plantNormalBomb` so that it has access to the timeout id.
 Store this id in an object in the grid: `grid[y][x].plantedBomb = { player, fireRange: player.fireRange, full, timeoutId };`.
 When calculating explosions, the server can then cancel timeouts and trigger explosions as needed.
 Consider serverside functions: `planNormalBomb`, `plantRemoteControlBomb`, `detonate`, and `addFire`; and clientside handlers for "plant normal bomb", "plant remote control bomb" (plus fuse sound-effect array for the remote control bombs), and "keydown" handler.
 Think especially carefully about remote control bombs and be sure to replenish the correct players' stock of bombs.
 - MULTI-POWERS
   - Allow multiple powerups to be held at once: logic, UI (e.g. put info in a margin, move grid to one side, list powerups by their symbol, distinguish between scalar--lives, bombs, fire--and boolean powers, highlight boolean powerups in your possession).
-- HOST PRIVATELY
-  - To allow friends to play remotely (to learn about hosting and as an experiment to see how well the networking works), research how to host on Google App Engine, which, I gather, can be made private, and accessible by signing in to Google.
-The latter would need an authentication page before the game starts.
-This would need an authentication page before the game starts.
-(We'd need to support multiple game instances before hosting publicly, which would be significantly moer work to adapt; see below.)

 ### Extra-extra